 - Completion of a four-year baccalaureate degree or its academic equivalent in any field of study from an accredited post-secondary institution is required.

 - Minimum GPA of 3.0 on the University of Alberta 4-point grading system or an equivalent standing from another recognized institution is required.
 However, a GPA of >3.6 for Alberta applicants and >3.9 for out of province applicants on the most recent sixty credits of study is recommended for a competitive application.
 GPA is calculated on the most recent 60 credits of university-level coursework taken (courses must be transferable to the University of Alberta to be included).
 Practicums, work terms, field studies, and physical activity/studio courses are not included.
 However, senior-level physical activity courses may be included at our discretion.
 For more information on how GPA is calculated please visit the FAQ section.

 - Completion of the following pre-requisite courses:

-- English (3 credits) General course with assessment of reading, writing, literature, and essay composition.
+- English (3 credits) General course with assessment of reading, writing, and essay composition.
 Can be introductory level.
-Technical English and Business Communication courses are not acceptable.
+Technical English and Business Communication courses are acceptable.

 - Statistics (3 credits) General course covering basic statistical concepts and data analysis.
 PTHER 352 is one option.

 - Psychology (3 credits) Must be from a designated introductory/general Psychology course.
 Sport Psychology and Exercise Psychology courses are not acceptable.

 - Humanities/Social Science (3 credits) For acceptable course subjects see this table.

 - Human Physiology (6 credits) Must focus on HUMAN physiology.